-- 2.10.2 Upgrade the existing carpark to optimise parking spaces and provide loading areas for The Creative Hub and Keirunga Park Railway. - 2.10.3 Increase access for users with restricted mobility by providing additional mobility parking spaces close to The Creative Hub entrance. - 2.10.4 Close the existing vehicle exit road and service road, and provide a two way system at the Puflett Road entrance. - 2.10.5 Provide additional parking spaces at the Tanner Street entrance. - 2.10.6 Provide parking spaces at Crabapple Walk/Poplar Flat and extend the Puflett Road footpath to link to the new pedestrian path. - 2.10.7 Consider removal of existing gum tree to optimise parking potential.
+- 2.10.2 Upgrade the existing carpark to optimise parking spaces and provide loading areas for The Creative Hub and Keirunga Park Railway. - 2.10.3 Increase access for users with restricted mobility by providing additional mobility parking spaces close to The Creative Hub entrance. - 2.10.4 Close the existing vehicle exit road and service road, and provide a two way system at the Puflett Road entrance. - 2.10.5 Provide additional parking spaces at the Tanner Street - 2.10.6 Provide parking spaces at Crabapple Walk/Poplar Flat and extend the Puflett Road footpath to link to the new pedestrian path. - 2.10.7 Remove the gum tree located within the carpark in order to optimise parking potential. - 2.10.8 Provide for the flat grass area at Crabapple Walk/Poplar Flat to be used as overflow carparking when large events are held in Keirunga Gardens, with the permission of the Public Spaces team. - 2.10.9 Provide a small parking area for use by KPR volunteers on operating days adjacent to the locomotive loading area. - 2.10.10 Require that the design of the new entrance and optimised carpark include landscaping provision to increase amenity.